ietf/authors.ietf.org/rfc-publication-process.md

 ## IANA processing
 If the document contains IANA actions, such as creating or updating an IANA registry, then IANA will start their processing when the document is approved for publication.
 IANA processing usually takes place in parallel with editing.

 Occasionally IANA processing can take longer than editing, for example, if IANA is waiting for a designated expert to respond.
-In which case, the document will be shown as blocked and "IANA Hold", until the IANA processing is complete.
-Once IANA has completed their actions, the document will
+In which case, the document will be shown as blocked and `IANA Hold`, until the IANA processing is complete.
+Once IANA has completed their actions, the document will move forward to `Second Edit`.

 # Second Edit

 During `Second Edit`, a senior editor reviews the formatting, copy edits, and the team's proposed questions to authors.

 If there is an IANA Considerations section, the senior editor reviews the messages regarding IANA actions, compares the information within the document to the information within the registry, and updates the section.
-If there are any issues with the IANA registry itself, these are noted for discussion with IANA during Final Review.
+If there are any issues with the IANA registry itself, these are noted for discussion with IANA during `Final Review`.

 If there are code components such as YANG modules, XML, or ABNF, the senior editor validates them with automated tools and notes any issues to discuss with authors during final approval.